 What Won’t You Inherit from Your Mother

 There are some factors that you can control in terms of how well you are aging.
 The amount of time you spend in the sun, whether you smoke, or how much moisturizer you use will have an impact on your facial skin and how quickly you will develop wrinkles.
 Certainly a genetic disposition to develop wrinkles is inherited and cannot be changed.
 Some of the genetic qualities that can have an influence on you later in life include the thickness of your skin, the color of your skin, how much collagen or elastin you have that allows for more suppleness will be provided to you at birth.
 However, there are ways to hold off the aging process by obeying a good skin care regimen.

-If you wish to age more slowly than your mother, then stick to the following advice provided by Dr. Michael Jasin, a facial plastic surgeon in Tampa, Florida:
+If you wish to age more slowly than your mother, then stick to the following advice provided by Dr. Dominic Castellanon, a facial plastic surgeon in Tampa, Florida:

 - Stay out of the sun as much as possible and use a good sunblock when you do venture outside